sbates/Evolve/README.md

 # Evolve
 An Evolving Web Server Example

-This uses Chef and Test Kitchen to create a web server instance that can be run with Vagrant/Virtualbox or with the included Terraform configuration.
+This is a project I've been playing with to get some practice in on tools I haven't touched in a year.
+I was thinking about the couch to 5k program the other day and thought it might be neat to structure this similarly.

+The project uses a variety of open source tools to create and test a web server in different infrastructures.

 - [Evolve](#evolve)
   * [Requirements](#requirements)